IvanChernyshov/filter_los_csd/README.md

 * *path_csv*: path to CSV file, containing info on parameters of contacts in question.
   **Please note, that CSV file must contain labels of atoms forming the contact and the contact distance!**
-* *path_cif*: path to multiple CIF file, containing CSD entries from CSV file.
+* *path_cif*: path to multiple CIF file, containing CSD entries from CSV file. **Please note, that CIF file must contain info on bonds.** Make sure that the corresponding checkbox was selected before downloading CIF.
-  **Please note, that CIF file must contain info on bonds.** Make sure that the corresponding checkbox was selected before downloading CIF.
+  **Also note, that script were tested only for CIF files extracted from CSD (ConQuest)!**

 Thus, the easiest command is: